thuiar/OKD-Reading-List/README.md

 Contributors: Hanlei Zhang, Kang Zhao, Ting-En Lin, Rui Lyu.

 Our list is still incomplete and the taxonomy may be inappropriate.
-We will keep adding papers to improve the list.
-Welcome to **Pull Request**, and any suggestions are welcome!
-(Contact: zhang-hl20@mails.tsinghua.edu.cn)
+We will keep adding papers to improve the list, and welcome to **Pull Request** !
+If you have any suggestions, please contact zhang-hl20@mails.tsinghua.edu.cn.